 - Melt the butter in large skillet over medium-high heat.
 Add onion and celery and cook for 3 minutes.

 - Add the garlic to the pan and cook for one minute.
 Place the ground beef in pan along with frozen vegetables.
 Cook for an additional 5-7 minutes until meat is brown.
-Stir in the Italian seasoning, salt, and pepper.
+Stir in the tomato paste, flour, Worcestershire sauce, Italian seasoning, salt, and pepper.
+Pour the broth into the beef and stir again until it has been absorbed.

 - Transfer the beef mixture to the prepared casserole dish.
 Top the beef with mashed potatoes.